 The Inside Scoop

-Build the future with our people, platform, programs, and partners
+Build the future with our People, platform, and programs

-Venture Smarter is dedicated to catapulting governments, businesses, and universities into the 21st Century.
-Led by government and technology experts coming from The White House, US Congress, and leading technology companies, Venture Smarter serves an array of customers looking to invest in and benefit from digital transformation and smart city growth.
+Venture Smarter is dedicated to catapulting governments, businesses, and universities ahead in the 21st Century.
+Led by government and technology experts coming from The White House, US Congress, local and state governments, and leading technology companies, Venture Smarter serves an array of customers looking to invest in and benefit from digital transformation and smart city growth.

 Since 2016 Venture Smarter has helped clients win new business, develop best-practices strategies, cultivate robust partnership ecosystems, and mitigate risks associated with digital transformation and smart city development.
 We’ve launched new public-private-partnerships, catalyzed innovation ecosystems, and removed barriers stagnating market development across North American cities and regions.
 In 2019 we are eager to launch new products, programs, and partnership designed to create better places to live, work, and visit with the support of a thriving collaboration ecosystem.